Ski fitness in Courchevel

 If you're dehydrated (or hungover) this will affect your reaction times, strength and endurance.
 Try drinking water along with your alcohol the night before and take regular sips from a hydration pack (such as a Camelbak or Platypus bag) when on the mountain.

 Not a fitness tip as such, but insuring yourself will make sure that in the case of an accident you receive all the healthcare you need without the financial costs hurting more than the actual injury.
-Please read our article on Winter Sports Insurance for more information.
+Please read our article on winter sports insurance for more information.

 Exercises that work the quadriceps tend to be the best preparation such as jogging, walking up and down stairs and cycling are great disciplines for both skiing and snowboarding.
-Swimming is good for the heart rate, lung capacity and all-over muscle tone – it also has less impact on your joints than some other exercises.
+Swimming is good for the heart rate, lung capacity and all over muscle tone – it also has less impact on your joints than some other exercises.

 Joints and muscles need to have the correct range of motion to be able to perform the actions required for skiing and snowboarding.
-Good flexibility also enables the skier to be able to cope better with the inevitable falls.
+Good flexibility also enables the skier to be able to cope better with those inevitable falls.
 Regular stretching prior to the season will improve your flexibility and repeating these stretches just before you head up the mountain will warm your joints and muscles up, making you less prone to injury.
 Stretching should be gradual and gentle, do not ‘bounce’ on a stretch or push yourself so far that it hurts.
 Once you have reached what you feel is full stretch, breathe out and relax; so many people hold their breath and stiffen when they are trying to bend further.
 Joining a yoga class is beneficial for teaching you how to compliment stretching with breathing, to maximise the benefits.

-- Posterior Thigh – sit sideways on a table or bench, ensuring that you can comfortably reach the floor with one foot.
+- Posterior thigh – sit sideways on a table or bench, ensuring that you can comfortably reach the floor with one foot.
 Place the other leg along the bench and turn your upper body in the same direction.
 Lean forward (try to fold from the waist rather than hunching your back) and look at your toes.
 You should feel a stretch behind your knee and up the back of your leg; you can increase the stretch to your calves by flexing your foot so that your toes point to the ceiling.
 Hold the stretch by reaching as far down your leg as you can comfortably manage and breathe out.

-- Anterior Thigh – stand near a chair or wall for balance and bring one foot up behind you, grasp it in your hand and gently pull it up towards your buttocks.
+- Anterior thigh – stand near a chair or wall for balance and bring one foot up behind you, grasp it in your hand and gently pull it up towards your buttocks.
 Keep your hips level and forwards and do not let your bent knee come forwards.
 You should feel a deep stretch up the front of your thigh.

-- Hip Rolls – perhaps not one to try in the lift queue or gondola, but give it a try before you leave in the morning!
+- Hip rolls – perhaps not one to try in the lift queue or gondola, but give it a try before you leave in the morning!
 Lie on your back with knees bent and feet flat on the floor.
 Turn your head to one side and let your knees fall to the opposite side, resulting in a twist through your torso.
 Hold for five seconds while you relax and breathe through it.
 Return to the start position and repeat on the other side.
 Make sure you do this exercise in a gentle, controlled manner to avoid straining your back.

 Endurance exercises are necessary so that muscles will be better able to cope with fatigue at the end of a busy day when injuries are most likely to occur.
 Circuit training is good preparation as not only are you working different sets of muscles but you are also keeping the heart rate up for an extended period of time, thus increasing your stamina.
 You can devise your own circuit training programme by going running somewhere like a park or beach; you can include sets of press-ups, crunches, star jumps, lunges and squats in your usual run (as long as you don’t mind attracting a few looks).
 You can also use obstacles such as benches, fences or playgrounds to do dips, steps and other exercises.
 Weight training is also good for strength and endurance but if this is new to you then go to a gym and ask for advice on technique and what size weights you should be lifting, otherwise you could do yourself more harm than good.

-Balance and Agility
+Balance and agility

-Great reactions times and ability to be quick on one's feet can help your athleticism and again reduce the risk of incurring injury.
+Great reactions times and ability to be quick on one's feet can help your athleticism and again reduce the risk of injury.
 A simple piece of kit such as a skipping rope can provide a good work out, or try doing some of the static exercises (such as squats) on a wobble board.
 If you have a bit of space, such as a garden or driveway, you could set up a ‘slalom course’ using obstacles that you do short shuttle runs through.
 You could also lay a ladder or a series of hoops on the ground and either run along them, placing your feet in the gaps, or jump from one gap to the next.
 Start slowly and build up, otherwise you could end up flat on your face!

 Core stability (typically achieved through Pilates type exercises) can provide you with a muscular framework to protect your lower back, particularly as fatigue sets in.
 One good exercise for the stomach and back is the side plank.
 Lie on your side and raise your upper body onto your elbow.
 Try and keep your shoulders, hips and legs parallel so that your body is straight.
 Raise the rest of your body so that your weight is supported on the elbow and foot that are in contact with the floor.
 Hold this for as long as you can, keeping your stomach and lower back muscles engaged to maintain the posture.
 If this is too easy for you then raise your body on your hand rather than your elbow, you can also do raises with the upper leg if you really want to show off.
-Most fitness centres offer Pilates classes; you are best learning the basic under the eye of an instructor if you want to maximise the benefit and avoid injury through incorrect technique.
+Most fitness centres offer Pilates classes; you are best learning the basics under the watchful eye of an instructor if you want to maximise the benefit and avoid injury through incorrect technique.

 There are loads of useful exercises that can be performed without joining a gym, such as: